 Backbends are an essential part of any physical yoga practice but it can feel very scary or un-safe when we suffer from back pain.
 So, should we never do them?

-When we think of ‘backbending’ in yoga, images of gymnasts, or circus performers touching the back of their head with their feet, in an impossible contortion, comes to mind.
+When we think of ‘backbending’ in yoga, images of gymnasts, or circus performers touching the back of their head with their feet, in an impossible contortion, come to mind.
 Thanks so much, Instagram!
 But that’s not what back bending is about.

-If we see someone in the famous wheel pose (Chakrasana or Urdhva Dhanurasana depending on what yoga tradition you follow), some people may think, ‘I used to do that as a child (full disclosure, I didn’t), but now I’d break my back, so I can’t do yoga’.
+If we see someone in the famous wheel pose (Chakrasana or Urdhva Dhanurasana depending on what yoga tradition you follow), some people may think, ‘I used to do that as a child (full disclosure, I didn’t), but now I’d break my back… so I can’t do yoga’.
 There goes one of those myths: that you have to already have a flexible spine to do yoga.
 Not true.

-One thing is true in statement – you could cause injury to your body.
+One thing is true though – you could cause injury to your body.
 So, why chase poses like that?
 There is no need whatsoever in order to do yoga!
 Because yes, you can do yoga, regardless of your spine flexibility.
 Just need to find the appropriate poses for you at the time.

 You can do yoga and practice safe backbends, even with tight back muscles – when you do it the right way for you and your body.

 Start where you are now.
-Start with gentle chest openers, or with an easy cobra (Bhujangasana is still one of my favourite back bends)
+Start with gentle chest openers, or with an easy cobra, or a Sphinx pose (Sphinx is still one of my favourite backbends).

 Test, try, listen to your body and don’t push it trying to achieve a particular shape that it’s not healthy for you right now (or maybe never).

 Going slowly through the practice will benefit your body more than trying to accomplish any given pose.

 Just by practising regularly, and starting slowly, you will get stronger, more flexible and hopefully more resilient and courageous on and off the mat.